Documentation

 ChannelServoFunction

-2SlideDeck forward/back movement
+0SlideDeck forward/back movement

 3ScissorsPin grab/release mechanism

-4Left SweepLane sweep arm (left)
+13Right SweepLane sweep arm (right)

-5Right SweepLane sweep arm (right)
+15Left SweepLane sweep arm (left)

 02